-Several state-listed species occur in the affected area for this Restoration Plan.
-While the Trustees do not believe the restoration projects set forth in this Draft DARP/EA will result in the take of any state-listed species, the Trustees will evaluate the potential effects of the projects on these species and consult with the CDFW as may be appropriate pursuant to the requirements of the CESA.
+Several state-listed species occur in the spill-affected area.
+While the Trustees do not believe the restoration projects set forth in this DARP/EA will result in the take of any state-listed species, the Trustees will evaluate the potential effects of the projects on these species and consult with the CDFW as may be appropriate pursuant to the requirements of the CESA.